LowellDennis/bt/README.md

         move - Moves a BIOS worktree
-        pull - Pull updates from an upstream remote repository into a local repository. push - Pushes updates from a local repository to the upstream remote repository select - Select a BIOS repository or list reposititories in the global repository list status - Get VCS status of the current BIOS worktree switch - Switch to a different BIOS worktree. top - Change directory to the top of the current BIOS worktree
+        pull - Pull updates from an upstream remote repository into a local repository. push - Pushes updates from a local repository to the upstream remote repository select - Select a BIOS repository or list repositories in the global repository list status - Get VCS status of the current BIOS worktree switch - Switch to a different BIOS worktree. top - Change the directory to the top of the current BIOS worktree

-NOTE: command can be abbreviated as afar as it does not conflict with
+NOTE: command can be abbreviated as far as it does not conflict with
       another command abbreviation

-For detailed help on a particular command use "bt help <command>"
+For detailed help on a particular command use the "bt help <command>"
 ~~~
 ### How do I get started? ###

 Once you have cloned a BIOS repository using 'git clone'
-and have the BIOS tool downloaded somewhere in your in your path this is how you use it!
+and have the BIOS tool downloaded somewhere in your path, this is how you use it!

 * CD to the directory where the BIOS source code repo was cloned

-You are now ready attach repositories to the BIOS tool
+You are now ready to attach repositories to the BIOS tool
 ~~~
            bt attach
 ~~~